Skip to content

 • you can’t make your repayments at the moment because of illness, unemployment or some other reasonable cause.

-When applying for a hardship variation, you can ask for reduced repayments or a complete hold on repayments until your situation has improved.
-The credit provider will usually still charge interest on the loan if repayments are reduced or on hold.
-This means that the loan balance may increase.
+The credit provider will usually continue to charge interest on the loan even if repayments are reduced or on hold.
+This means that the loan balance may increase, which could increase your instalment payments once your period of hardship variation ends.
 Check with your creditor about the terms that apply to you.

-• Compare interest rates, fees and charges – make sure you will be paying less for your new loan and check whether your current provider will charge any exit or penalty fees.
+Compare interest rates, fees and charges – make sure you will be paying less for your new loan and check whether your current provider will charge any exit or penalty fees.

-• Check the time frame – some providers offer debt consolidation with competitive interest rates for a short time only (e.g. 6 or 12 months).
+Check the time frame – some providers offer debt consolidation with competitive interest rates for a short time only (e.g. 6 or 12 months).

-• Check the company is licensed – to find out if a lender or broker is licensed, search the Australian Securities and Investments Commission (ASIC) professional register.
+Check the company is licensed – to find out if a lender or broker is licensed, search the Australian Securities and Investments Commission (ASIC) professional register.

 Ask about credit card repayment protection

 When you applied for a credit card, you may have taken out credit card repayment protection.
 This will help cover repayments if you’re unable to work due to illness, permanent disability or death.
 There is usually a waiting period before you can make a claim.
+Also, conditions apply for using credit card repayment protection.
+Speak to your credit card provider to see if you have repayment protection.

 Ask if you’re eligible for debt release